mikenobbs/Asset-Assistant/README.md

 `discord_webhook`: (Optional) Discord webhook URL for notifications after every run

 > [!IMPORTANT]
 > All directories (process/movies/shows/collections) must be unique for the script to function properly.
-This means for `Kometa` you must have `asset_folders: true` set in your config, and you must specify separate paths for your librarys and collection assets.
-For example `/config/assets/collections`, `/config/assets/movies` etc. For `Kodi` this guide [here](https://kodi.wiki/view/Movie_set_information_folder) outlines the collection directory process.
+For `Kodi`, this guide [here](https://kodi.wiki/view/Movie_set_information_folder) outlines the collection directory process, which you'll want to point AA at.
+For `Kometa`, you may need to adjust your setup slightly in order to achieve the separate directories.
+Below is an example of how to achieve this:
+> ```yml
+> libraries:
+>   Movies:
+>     collection_files:
+>     - file: config/movies1.yml
+>       asset_directory: config/assets/collections
+>     - file: config/movies2.yml
+>       asset_directory: config/assets/collections
+>     settings:
+>       asset_directory: config/assets/movies
+>   TV Shows:
+>     collection_files:
+>     - repo: config/tv1.yml
+>       asset_directory: config/assets/collections
+>     - repo: config/tv2.yml
+>       asset_directory: config/assets/collections
+>     settings:
+>       asset_directory: config/assets/tv
+> ```
+> Notice that while the main asset directory for each library is `movies/tv`, I specify that each collection yml is actually pointing at `config/assets/collections`.

 > [!TIP]
-> It's optional but don't forget to set `service`, it greatly expands the function of the script!
-Depending on which server you use, this setting unlocks the ability to move and rename season posters and episode cards, and even collection assets!
-Without it you will be limited to just Movie and Show assets.
+> It's optional but don't forget to set `service`, it greatly expands the functionality of AA.
+Depending on which server you use, this setting unlocks the ability to move and rename season posters and episode cards, and even collection assets.
+Without it you will be limited to just movie and show assets.

 > [!NOTE]
-> While all optional variables for the `service` setting allow the use and appropriate renaming of season posters and episode cards, only `Kodi` and `Kometa` support collections currently unfortunately, this is due to the other services not directly supporting local assets for collections.
+> While all optional variables for the `service` setting allow the use and appropriate renaming of season posters and episode cards, only `Kodi` and `Kometa` support collections currently unfortunately.
+This is due to the other services not directly supporting local assets for collections.

+> [!WARNING]
+> All assets will be removed from `process` after each run.
+In case of any incorrect moves I highly recommend using `endable_backup: true`.

 ### Deployment

-To start this script, run
+From the script directory, run

 ```
   python asset-assistant.py
 ```
+to start AA.

 ## Roadmap